recurly/recurly-docs-deprecated/docs/SUBSCRIPTION MANAGEMENT GUIDES/subscription-add-ons-guide.md

 > **Note**: Remember that we **must** include the other three Subscription Add-Ons to avoid deleting them.

-### Passing The Plan Add-On Code
+### Passing the plan add-on code

 If the Plan Add-On's `code` is passed, Recurly API will effectively reset the existing Subscription Add-On's attributes to those of the Plan Add-On.
-Any additional attributes supplied along with the `code` will be applied to the new Subscription Add-On.\
+Any additional attributes supplied along with the `code` will be applied to the new Subscription Add-On.

-**Note**: If the Plan Add-On has been updated since the original Subscription Add-On was created, then the Subscription Add-On will be updated to the attributes of the current Plan Add-On.
+> **Note**: If the Plan Add-On has been updated since the original Subscription Add-On was created, then the Subscription Add-On will be updated to the attributes of the current Plan Add-On.
+>
-In the below examples, we will be adjusting the `quantity` of the fourth Subscription Add-On which is based on the Plan Add-On with code, `premium-content`.
+> In the below examples, we will be adjusting the `quantity` of the fourth Subscription Add-On which is based on the Plan Add-On with code, `premium-content`.

 ```ruby
 change = @client.create_subscription_change(